llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

         * implicit `shared` for other referenced variables
         * `private` clause
         * `reduction` clause:
-            * Discarded in the case of sequential loops.
-This decision should not impact behavior as long as the operator that the loop body effectively performs on the variable is the same as the `reduction` operator.
             * See `reduction` clause for `parallel` directive for general details about operand types and limitations.
+            * Various subtleties in the semantics of `reduction` clauses on `acc loop` are discussed in the "Semantic Clarifications" section in `README-OpenACC-design.md`.
+              For example, a reduction on a sequential loop specifies a reduction across gangs if the reduction variable is gang-shared.
+Many of these subtleties are under discussion among the OpenACC technical committee for clarification in the OpenACC spec after 2.7.
     * detection of `break` statement for the associated loop:
         * compile error if implicit/explicit `independent`
         * no error if `seq` or `auto`